vibe-code-inc/pm-board-experiment/src/features.spec.md

 - Follows the project's established coding conventions and directory structure
 - Provides type safety with well-defined interfaces
 - Uses Tailwind CSS for styling
+- Implements responsive design for different screen sizes
+- Uses custom hooks for state management and logic reuse
+- Implements drag-and-drop functionality for task management

 ## Behavioral Expectations
 - The application should be responsive and work on different screen sizes
 - Task status changes should be reflected immediately in the UI
 - Task editing should be done through a modal interface
 - The application should provide visual cues for task priority and status
+- Drag and drop operations should provide visual feedback
+- Empty states should be handled gracefully with appropriate UI elements

 ## Core Data Structures
 ```typescript